QUESTIONNAIRE 2, DISTRIBUTED TO

 History: duty to tell it.

-7/ That he be talkative, but not pompous.
-That he be punchy but not shocking.
-That he be well illustrated, not just interviews.
+7/ That he is talkative, but not pompous.
+That he is hard-hitting but not shocking.
+That he is well illustrated, not just interviews.

-8/ I find it very educational, enriching, it’s very good.
-It allows for, perhaps, a better understanding and realization of these years.
+8/ I find this very educational, enriching, it’s very good.
+It allows, perhaps, to better understand and achieve these years.

-1/ evokes in me horror and sadness and I think of everything these people had to endure.
+1/ reminds me of the horror and sadness and I think about all that these people had to endure.

 2/ Yes.
 In Poland on the edge of Germany.

-3/ Yes, in the concentration camps there are people who do hard work every day, whereas in the extermination camps, prisoners are executed upon their arrival.
+3/ Yes, in the concentration camps there are people who do hard work every day, whereas in the extermination camps prisoners are executed as soon as they arrive.

 4/ No.